Tickle: Program drones, robots, LEGO, and Arduino!

 - "Seriously loving the amazing new @tickleapp for iPad.
 Drag and drop programming for real-world objects like @Sphero" – Adam Bellow, Author and Educational Technologist.

 Tickle is the world's first app that enables anyone to program an air drone.
-It's also the world's first visual programming app for MiPosaur by WooWee, the Star Wars BB-8 Droid, Sphero (SPRK) robotic ball, Ollie 2-wheeled robot, Parrot Rolling Spider, Airborne, and Jumping Sumo mini drones, Arduino LightBlue Bean, Philips Hue smart home lighting system, and Dash and Dot by Wonder Workshop – all wirelessly from your iPad.
+It's also one of the world's best visual programming app for 15+ best smart toys – MiPosaur by WooWee, Parrot Rolling Spider, Airborne, and Jumping Sumo mini drones, Arduino LightBlue Bean, Philips Hue smart home lighting system, and Dash and Dot by Wonder Workshop – all wirelessly from your iPad.
 You can also program interactive stories and games using our library of animated characters and sounds.

 All the devices, Arduino, and virtual characters work seamlessly with each other.
-For example, you can use Sphero like a Wii controller to fly a drone.
+For example, you can use Arduino board like a Wii controller to fly a drone.
 Makers, makerspaces, and makerfaires around the world are empowered by Tickle to interactively and wirelessly program Arduino.

 Tickle Robotics Edition is inspired by visual programming languages like Scratch from MIT, Alice from CMU, Blockly from Google, and ScratchJr from Tufts/MIT.
 It is generously supported by awesome Kickstarter backers.